Longitudinal Knowledge Assessment

 Dr. Hollon received his medical degree from UWSOM.
 He completed residency in internal medicine in UWSOM's Boise Primary Care track, then subsequently completed a Master in Public Health degree before joining the Department of Medicine faculty.

-As of July 2023, Dr. Hollon reported the following external relationships:
+As of July 20243, Dr. Hollon reported no ongoing external relationships.

 Robert Lichtenberg, MD